Copper & Zinc Exploration in the Pacific Ocean’s Ring of Fire

-Thunderstruck’s Fijian property portfolio covers nearly four percent of the main island and includes four main assets; the Nakoro and Wainaleka zinc-copper projects, the Liwa Creek gold project, and the Rama Creek copper porphyry.
+Thunderstruck Resources Ltd. (TSXV:AWE,OTC:THURF) is developing a diverse portfolio of zinc, copper, silver and gold properties on the main island of Fiji, Viti Levu.
+Thunderstruck’s Fijian property portfolio covers nearly four percent of the main island and includes four main assets; the Korokayiu and Nakoro high-grade zinc-copper volcanogenic massive sulfide (VMS) projects, the Liwa Creek gold project and the Rama Creek copper-gold porphyry project.

-Thunderstruck Resources is managed by an experienced team of geology, mining and financial professionals.
+Thunderstruck is managed by an experienced team of geology, mining and financial professionals.
 Co-founding directors Brien Lundin and Bryce Bradley have a long history of raising capital and other strategic roles in the natural resource sector to support the advancement of discoveries like their current Fijian projects.

 - High-grade zinc, copper, silver and gold targets.